FIND OUT HOW MUCH YOU CAN

 When you transfer a vehicle title into your name, it is essential that you have a high-quality auto policy.
 We can help you with that by connecting you to one of the best car insurance companies in the industry.
-Simply enter your zip code into the free rate comparison tool below to get started.
+Simply enter your zip code into the free rate comparison tool above to get started.

 Do You Need Proof of Insurance to Transfer a Car Title?

 Whether or not you need proof of insurance to transfer a car will largely depend on your state of residence.
 Currently, some states require that you have proof of auto insurance to transfer a title into your name.
 However, others do not.

 The type of transfer that you are performing will also determine whether you need auto insurance.
 For example, most states allow you to sign a title over to another person without requiring auto insurance.
 The person receiving the title would be responsible for obtaining auto insurance before they operated the vehicle on a public roadway.

 On the other hand, your state’s Department of Motor Vehicles (DMV) is likely to be more strict.
 The DMV will almost certainly require you to show proof of auto insurance before it will provide you with a title.
 Again, there are a handful of states that are more relaxed, but they are few and far between.

 Finance companies and car dealerships have the most stringent auto insurance requirements.
 These entities will almost always demand that you provide proof of auto insurance before transferring a title to you.
 This is because auto insurance protects the company’s investment.
 If you are involved in a crash, the auto insurance policy will pay off your loan.
 Specifically, dealerships and financial institutions will require that you obtain a full coverage car insurance policy.
 Again, this is done to ensure that your debt is covered in the event of a vehicle crash.